 Having been built for trading purposes to transport large, bulky items with relative ease, the canals fell out of favour with the coming of the railway and a much improved and extended road network.
-With no real purpose, those canals that fared best became a haven for wildlife and a place for quiet contemplation and angling/water based leisure.
+With no real purpose, those canals that fared best became a haven for wildlife and a place for quiet contemplation and angling/water based leisure as they are today.
 Those that fared less well became overgrown, abandoned and totally disused other than as rubbish tips.
+An extensive history of the local canals can be found in the work connected with the designation of the Conservation Area (see 3.1 for link).